 -

 Test your camera's ISO ceiling: Shoot the same scene at increasing ISO levels.
 Find where noise becomes unacceptable for your needs.
+Every sensor has a different usable ISO range, and knowing yours saves guesswork in the field.

 -